Viola: Form

 The viola is similar in material and construction to the violin.
 A full-size viola's body is between 25 and 100 mm longer than the body of a full-size violin (i.e., between 38 and 46 cm), with an average length of 41 cm.
-Small violas typically made for children typically start at 30 cm, which is equivalent to a half-size violin.
-For a child who needs a smaller size, a fractional-sized violin is often strung with the strings of a viola.
-Unlike the violin, the viola does not have a standard full size.
-The body of a viola would need to measure about 51 cm long to match the acoustics of a violin, however a viola of that size can only be played vertically like a cello, hence the name Vertical viola.
-For centuries, viola makers have experimented with the size and shape of the viola, often adjusting proportions or shape to make a lighter instrument with shorter string lengths, but with a large enough sound box to retain the viola sound.
-Prior to the eighteenth century, violas had no uniform size.
-Large violas (tenors) were designed to play the lower register viola lines or second viola in five part harmony depending on instrumentation.
-A smaller viola, nearer the size of the violin, was called an alto viola.
-It was more suited to higher register writing, as in the viola 1 parts, as their sound was usually richer in the upper register.
-Its size was not as conducive to a full tone in the lower register.
+Violas for children typically start at 30 cm.
+(Note: The body of a viola would need to measure about 51 cm long to match the acoustics of a violin, however a viola of that size can only be played vertically like a cello, hence the name vertical viola.)
+For centuries, viola makers have experimented with the size and shape of violas, often to make a lighter instrument with shorter string lengths, but with a large enough sound box to retain the sound associated with the instrument.
+Prior to the 18th century, a large viola (known as a tenor) was designed to play lower notes.
+A smaller-sized viola (alto viola) was used for higher register.